+Each breed of dog needs special care either for its fur or for its musculature, even for its size.
 To improve the quality of life of the Siberian Husky it is important to consider the following aspects:

-- It is a breed that needs daily long walks, so if you decide to adopt a Siberian Husky you have to have that time.
+- It is a breed that needs long daily walks, so if you decide to adopt a Siberian Husky you have to have that time.
 Otherwise, this breed can become depressed and sick.
 They need an active life.